Five Secrets Revealed In Recently Declassified CIA Documents

 2. The US Army Attempted To Recruit Psychic Spies

 One of the aims of the Stargate Project's was to train a team a psychic spies.
-The DIA were attracted to using psychic powers because they were "passive," "inexpensive" and best of all, there is "no known defence" - unless of course you're trained in the art of occlumency.
+The CIA were attracted to using psychic powers because they were "passive," "inexpensive" and best of all, there is "no known defence" - unless of course you're trained in the art of occlumency.

 If their experiments had proved successful they planned to put together a "psychic spy unit" who were able to see behind enemy lines from anywhere in the world and even pin point the location of Soviet submarines during the Cold War.